satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 </form>
 ```

-How do e-merchants usually work?
-A user pays for an item, and they send payment information to our webhook.
-Generally, a typical notification looks like the following:
+How does e-commerce work once that message is submitted?
+A user submits an order with a webhook enabled form.
+This form communicates order details, user data and payment data (see above) back to the merchant's server.
+The merchant's server then sends a message back to the user with a message like "Thanks for submitting your order!" but behind the scenes, the status message typically looks like the following:

 ```json
 {